Cl0v1s/Antoine/Readme.md

   <save>          # Path to the AC:WW save file
   <empty line >   # The file must end with an empty line
   ```
 - Requires an active internet connection to communicate with the server.
 This connection must be configured beforehand.
-If running on a 3DS, ensure that a DS connection is set up in the system settings for the homebrew to function properly.

 #### Installation on 3DS
 1. Download the `3ds.zip` file from the latest release.